 My DNA is mostly Eastern-Central European and my late husband’s last name was Olkowski, which is Polish.
 His grandparents came to the U.S. from there.
 He was born in the mostly Polish enclave of Detroit called Hamtramck and then moved to Royal Oak, in the suburbs.
 I was able to visit his family several times in Michigan and enjoyed many delicious, traditional Polish dishes as well as his dad’s homemade wine that I hate to say tasted like cough syrup.

 My dad’s grandparents are from Bialystok and Augustow, Poland.
 They immigrated to the US in the 1880s.
 Jews began settling in that region in large numbers around 1658 and were there until the Nazi’s annihilated them and destroyed most of the cities in Poland during WWII.
-My family left way before that happened or I wouldn’t be here today.
+My family left way before that happened or I probably wouldn’t be here today.

 My mother’s father was born in Ukraine and left for the US at the turn of the century to work as a coal miner before the Russian Revolution.
 Unfortunately, he was lured back there in 1938 after reading propaganda and then disappeared.
 We assume he was probably murdered by Stalin.
 My mother’s side of the family was Czech (Slovakian) and, as far as I know, they were Russian Orthodox.